voschezang/coding-handbook/management-principles.md

     - Build to order: pre-define a price range and only build products that are ordered.

 Assume that people are never [blocked](https://en.wikipedia.org/wiki/Context_switch) and [always](https://en.wikipedia.org/wiki/Parkinson's_law) busy.
 Focus on the flow of *tasks*; ensure that they are not blocked.
-If tasks are picked up as planned (following demand), then people can be free to make improvements and learn.
+If there is spare capacity, then people can be free to make improvements and learn.

 > Low idle time is a side-effect of flow efficiency but not a method of reaching it.